Background

 Main Theme: Investing in Early Childhood Development – Building Human Capital

-- Global economic evidence on high returns to ECD
+- Global economic evidence on high returns to ECD with reference to Asia’s demographic transition and human capital dividend - Case Study from Pakistan

-Theme 3: Nurturing Care Across Cultures
+Theme 2: Nurturing Care Across Cultures & Innovations

 - RDI/Rupani Foundation’s AWIP model as a regional example